If you share your life with a dog, you'll be familiar with the dilemma that arises come holiday time: what do you do with your pet?

 For you, you will need a good travel insurance policy to cover you for any unforeseen circumstances while you're away such as cancelled flights or ferry as well as potential medical costs and lost luggage.

-To visit Europe with your pet after Brexit there are additional steps you will need to do before you travel, including obtaining a new pet passport, and obtaining a successful rabies antibody blood test and obtaining an animal health certificate by an official vet.
+To visit Europe with your pet after 1 January 2021, there are additional steps you will need to do before you travel, including obtaining a new pet passport, and obtaining a successful rabies antibody blood test and obtaining an animal health certificate by an official vet.
 The process is expected to take 4 months.

 The government has published a range of guidance and notes for Brexit available online.